Specshell/specshell.software.dev.setup/README.md

-# How to install the setup :wrench
+# How to install the setup 🔧

 With help of **ClickOnce** we can install and run Windows application by clicking a link in a web page.
 That makes the process easier for us because we do not need to set configurations for the installer. **ClickOnce** requests are handled by the native file handler in Windows.